Background

 Accurate network map geo-coordinates ensure anything on the network (including the network APs themselves) or tracked by the network (e.g. asset tags) are properly assigned latitude and longitude with respect to a world map.
 Errors in network map placement, scaling, and alignment can result in margins of error measured in feet up to miles depending on the severity of incorrect geo-coordinates.
 Ultimately, this can result in poor performance in indoor wayfinding, asset tracking, WiFi client trilateration, etc. For example, heat maps of building occupants can appear outside buildings boundaries.
 To ensure the best outcomes, placement of network maps and APs relative to those maps is essential.

 There are multiple ways to solve network map placement issues and new methods in the product development pipeline.
-This document will be updated to account for these methods over time, but it is accurate as of April 2024.
+This document will be updated to account for these methods over time, but it was last updated in December 2025.

 Network Map Margins